 Not just your usual stockings, patients require a special stocking with a graduated compression profile.
 Which means the pressure exerted by the stocking will be higher at the ankle and diminishes as it goes up.
 These stockings need to be worn at all times when one is up and about and taken off when one is lying down.

-Graduated compression stockings can be obtained at any Vascular or Vein Clinic where appropriately sized stockings are issued after measurements are made.
+Graduated compression stockings can be obtained at any vascular or vein Clinic in Singapore where appropriately sized stockings are issued after measurements are made.

-This is a well-established form of treatment.
+This is a well-established form of treatment performed by your vascular surgeon in Singapore.
 Under General Anaesthesia, a small cut is made at the groin level and another smaller cut is made at the knee level.
 A device called a ‘Vein Stripper’ is passed down the main superficial vein of the thigh (Long Saphenous Vein) and then pulled out.

 The big disadvantage of this is the pain and bruising that comes with the procedure and the need for General Anaesthesia.

 Endovenous Therapy (EVT)